mementum/backtrader/docs/filler.rst

 Fillers
 #######

-The *bactrader* broker simulation has a default strategy when it comes to using volume for order execution:
+The *backtrader* broker simulation has a default strategy when it comes to using volume for order execution:

   - Ignore volume